 Her collection “represented the finest assembly of gems and historical and twentieth-century jewelry in America.
 She commissioned great pieces from the most important jewelry firms of her time including Cartier, Van Cleef & Arpels, Harry Winston, and Verdura and many others…..

 New and previously unseen pieces from the Merriweather Post collection are an added highlight of this exhibition.”

-The Kreeger Museum has reopened the main-level galleries with a fresh new look, guest curated by modern art historian Harry Cooper.
+The Kreeger Museum in Northwest DC has reopened the main-level galleries with a fresh new look, guest curated by modern art historian Harry Cooper.
 Phase I of the Museum's permanent collection reinstallation introduces works that have not been on view for several years, while offering fresh perspectives on collection favorites by Monet, Picasso, Van Gogh, and other modern and Impressionist masters.
-Phase I also includes the installation of a recent acquisition titled Against the Day 2007 by California Sculptor Richard Deutsch.
+Image below: Phase I also includes the installation of a recent acquisition titled Against the Day 2007, granite by California Sculptor Richard Deutsch.
 The sculpture is a gift of The Chevy Chase Land Company- Photo by Colin Winterbottom.
 Against the Day is familiar to many residents of Chevy Chase, as the sculpture stood for many years in one of The Collection's two parks.